Git Integration

 Once the branch is merged into main, the sandbox has served its purpose.
 Instead of manually destroying it, run:

-wp rudel cleanup --mergedThis checks every sandbox that has git worktrees.
-If all of a sandbox's branches have been merged into the default branch, the sandbox is destroyed, the worktrees are removed, and the branches are cleaned up.
+wp rudel cleanup --mergedThis checks every sandbox that carries tracked Git branch state.
+If all of a sandbox's tracked branches have been merged into their base branch, the sandbox is destroyed and Rudel cleans up the branch metadata along with the environment.

 To preview what would be removed without actually deleting: